Spend a year abroad

 We participate in two types of exchange schemes.
 The first is based on a network of European universities (the ERASMUS scheme), and the second involves links with universities in Australia (the Study Abroad scheme).
 Students in the exchange scheme transfer to a four-year degree version of their existing three-year course.

 If you wish to participate in the ERASMUS programme, you will spend a year at one of our partner universities.
 For further information on possible destinations visit the International Office webpage.

 If you choose to spend a year on the Study Abroad programme in Australia we have partnerships with universities in Adelaide and Melbourne.
-There are other possibilities in Japan or Korea.
+There are other possibilities in Japan or South Korea.

 This option is available for all our degree programmes.